meltwater/mlabs-koa/README.md

 a production ready Koa server will a full middleware stack.
 Uses [confit] for configuration and [Awilix] for dependency injection.

+Koa applications built with this package focus on business logic, not boilerplate: simply provide a set of dependencies, their configuration, and the Koa routes for handling requests.

 A minimal example is provided in [`server.js`](./examples/server.js).

 [Awilix]: https://github.com/jeffijoe/awilix